Gender disparities in rehospitalisations after coronary artery bypass grafting: evidence from a sparse functional causal mediation analysis of the MIMIC-IV data: Methods proposed

-Estimation of Model (\ref{eq:outcomemodel}) requires estimating the parameters in the log-linear model for $\lambda_i$ and the logistic model for $p_i$.
-The problem is thus to estimate the scalar-on-function models for $\log(\frac{p_i}{1-p_i})$ and $\log\lambda_i$.
-To transform the scalar-on-function models into standard linear models, we use techniques from functional principal components regression (FPCR) to expand the functional mediator $M(t)$ and the coefficient functions $\alpha_1(t)$, $\gamma_1(t)$ into functional principle components (FPCs) of $M(t)$ \citep{FPCRjasa}.
-The resulting parameters are then estimated by maximum likelihood.
+Estimation of Model (\ref{eq:outcomemodel}) requires jointly estimating the parameters in the log-linear model for $\theta_i$ and the logistic model for $p_i$.
+The problem is thus to estimate the scalar-on-function models for $\log(\frac{p_i}{1-p_i})$ and $\log\theta_i$.
+To transform the scalar-on-function models into their scalar analogues, we use PACE to recover the mean function, eigenfunctions and scores of the underlying mediator process $M_i(t)$ \citep{yao2005sparse}.
+This procedure serves two primary purposes: (a) recovering the underlying mediator process by pooled local linear smoothing and best linear unbiased prediction; and (b) decomposing the estimated mediator process into a finite number of FPCs for subsequent maximum likelihood estimation of the finite-dimensional ZIP model.